 After the beautiful not so fat India wedding, I figured out Cape Comorin or as they call it Kanyakumari, is not very far from Trivandrum.
 I tried to gather information on the place and it didn’t take me long to get convinced on the idea that it’s the only place where you can spot water of three different colours, all with naked eyes.

 Kanyakumari District is also sometimes called Kumari District.
 The town of Kanyakumari is geographically a cape.
-During the British Raj, Kanyakumari was bestowed the title of Cape Comorin, necessitated perhaps by the Englishman’s inability to pronounce local names.
-During the early part of the eighth century AD Islam entered the southern part of India, through the sea route with traders and missionaries.
-Through St. Thomas, one of the twelve Apostles of Christ, Christianity arrived in this area in AD 52.
+During the British Raj, Kanyakumari has bestowed the title of Cape Comorin, necessitated perhaps by the Englishman’s inability to pronounce local names.
+During the early part of the eighth century AD, Islam entered the southern part of India, through the sea route with traders and missionaries.
+Through St. Thomas, one of the twelve apostles of Christ, Christianity arrived in this area in AD 52.
 Islam, Christianity and Jainism have greatly contributed to the architectural wealth and literary heritage of this place.

-On reaching Cape Comorin, the first sight of water would be enough for you to demarcate the 3 different water colours; one each from Arabian Sea, Bay of Bengal and Indian Ocean.
+On reaching Cape Comorin, the first sight of water would be enough for you to demarcate the 3 different watercolours; one each from the Arabian Sea, Bay of Bengal and the Indian Ocean.
 The sight is mesmerizing and absorbing, the wind that blows here without any obstruction is good enough to blow minds as well as lighter objects away; so beware nature never promised he’d be kind to you.

-The Thiruvalluvar Statue is a little ahead of the landlocked India and there are regular jetty/boat rides to go there.
+The Thiruvalluvar Statue is a little ahead of landlocked India and there are regular jetty/boat rides to go there.
 It is dedicated to Tamil philosopher and poet by the same name.
-The little Island also houses the Vivekananda Rock Memorial which was built in 1970 to honour Swami Vivekanand.
-It has a meditation room which is a must visit spot, as its slightly under the sea, yet completely vacuumed by rocks and has pin drop silence.
+The little island also houses the Vivekananda Rock Memorial which was built in 1970 to honour Swami Vivekanand.
+It has a meditation room which is a must-visit spot, as its slightly under the sea, yet completely vacuumed by rocks and has pin-drop silence.